juancarlospaco/awesome-streaming-tools/README.md

 ![](restream.png)

+## PeerFast

+[PeerFast](https://diegorbaquero.github.io/PeerFast) is a Free Open-Source Internet speed check, it runs completely on your PC, it is anonymous, no login nor account required, runs from your browser.

 # Twitch Extensions

 Few Twitch extensions for tech streams, random order, as example, theres always more on the Twitch catalog.